TimHanewich/centauri/readme.md

 ## To Do:
 - Code:
+    - LL-MCU: Figure out why it halts for 10-30 mins (?) before continuing
     - LL-MCU: Failsafe to 0% throttle if no desired rate data for X seconds
     - LL-MCU: motors should always be at 0% if throttle is at 0% (PIDs can throw it over)
     - Add LL-MCU cycle time to status packet